JackGruber/jackgruber.github.io/_posts/2018-11-03-firefox-syncserver-with-docker.md

 {: .box-warning}
 Two docker containers are created, a Firefox Sync Server and an nginx proxy, which acts as a reverse SSL proxy.
 Docker-compose is used to easily create and configure the containers.

+{: .box-error}
+Update: 2020-08-29 With Firefox version 80 there have been some changes: [Own syncserver with Firefox 80](/2020-08-29-own-syncserver-with-firefox-80/)

 ## Build the Syncserver
 First you have to create a docker syncserver image.